 ProfessorPhilosophy

-Steven DeCaroli is Associate Professor of Philosophy at Goucher College in Baltimore, Maryland.
-He has advanced degrees in both comparative literature (MA) and philosophy (MA, Ph.D.) from the University of Wisconsin and Binghamton University and has taught as a visiting professor in the graduate school of National Taiwan Normal University in Taipei and as a visiting scholar in the Faculty of Law at the University of New South Wales in Sydney.
+Steven DeCaroli is Professor of Philosophy at Goucher College in Baltimore, Maryland.
+He has advanced degrees in comparative literature (MA) from the University of Wisconsin, and philosophy (MA, Ph.D.) from Binghamton University and has taught as a visiting professor in the graduate school of National Taiwan Normal University in Taipei and as a visiting scholar in the Faculty of Law at the University of New South Wales in Sydney.
 Professor DeCaroli’s research focuses on political philosophy, including extensive publications on the work of contemporary Italian philosopher, Giorgio Agamben, including one of the earliest critical volumes on his writings, Giorgio Agamben: Sovereignty and Life (Stanford, 2007).
-His current research, which emerges from the central themes of Agamben’s project, is a study of the concept of equity in Western thought, with particular attention paid to its formulation in classical Greece and its transformation and eventual decline in early modern Europe.
-Provisionally entitled, Aequitas: Law’s Other Exception, the study sets the tradition of equity in contrast to the tradition of equality, exposing the dangers implicit in the later.
+He is currently completing a co-authored book, entitled Agamben's Buddhism, on the influence of Buddhist philosophy in Agamben's work.
 He recently held the position of Cushing Distinguished Professor of Humanities at Goucher and is currently the Director of the Philosophy Program.

 Research, Scholarship, Creative Work in Progress